 ESRD Network 13 works with dialysis and kidney transplant centers and their patients in the states of Arkansas, Louisiana and Oklahoma.

-Consisting of Arkansas, Louisiana and Oklahoma, has a combined estimated population of 11,200,641 as of July 2011.
+Consisting of Arkansas, Louisiana and Oklahoma, has a combined estimated general population of 11,435,411, as of 2013.
 Due to widespread rural communities within the Network, access to health care continues to be an ongoing problem for many ESRD patients.
 Cultural diversity from state to state and between regions within states adds to the challenges of education, patient compliance and cooperation with treatment regiments.

 Network 13 champions patient-centeredness, effectiveness, efficiency, equity, and timeliness of health services with patients, providers, health plans, practitioners, and government to improve the quality and safety of healthcare services, and thereby, the quality of life of patients.

 The Network is tasked with promoting positive change relative to the three AIMs outlined in the National Quality Strategy and CMS priorities.
 The AIMs for the Network QI activities are as follows:

 - AIM 1: Better Care for the Individual through Beneficiary and Family Centered Care